Patishapta – kheer narkel nolen gurer Bengali pitha(pithe) Patishapta recipe step by step with video

 • When all ingredients are mixed with each other, then add 1/2 tsp of cardamom powder to the mixture.
 Mix well.

-cardamom powder or elacher guro is added to make a flavourful stuffing of kheer-narkel(aka coconut)-nolen gurer/khejur gurer(date palm jaggery)) cooked mixture
+cardamom powder or elacher guro is added to make a flavourful stuffing of kheer-narkel(aka coconut)-nolen gurer/khejur gurer(date palm jaggery) cooked mixture

 • This filling must not be dry, which means moisture should remain, so don’t cook it much, just do it as shown in the pic.
 Then turn off the heat.
 Pithe filling is ready.

-Making of Bengali Patishapta Pitha
+Making of Patishapta Pitha’s Soft Pancake

 • Take a tawa or skillet, make it hot, and brush little ghee in it.
 Remove excess ghee with a paper towel.
 As shown in the pic.